Mariners vs. Guardians MLB Betting Odds, Trends & Prediction

-The Seattle Mariners head to Cleveland to face the Guardians at 6:40 PM ET on Tuesday night in the first game of a three-game set.
+The Seattle Mariners remain in Cleveland to face the Guardians at 6:40 PM ET on Wednesday night in the second game of a three-game set.
 Keep reading for our Mariners vs. Guardians betting prediction.

 Can the Guardians win the game outright as money-line home favorites?